groue/GRMustache/Guides/introduction.md

 Mustache focuses on rendering HTML, and safely HTML-escape your data.

-GRMustache also support text templates, that do not escape anything.
+GRMustache also supports text templates, that do not escape anything.
 Check the [HTML vs. Text Templates Guide](html_vs_text.md).

 ### Filters